NAUMathStat/seminars/famusCurrent.md

 **Abstract:** Many are familiar with "Goldbach's Conjecture" (singular), the claim that every even natural number greater than 5 is the sum of two odd primes.
 But not all realize that Goldbach actually made several conjectures.
 I will present an overview of his conjectures and progress made toward proving them, including a weird connection between some of this and NAU.

 The faculty guest is Robert Buscaglia, who is going to SHAVE HIS HEAD AND DONATE HIS HAIR for use in wigs.
-I believe the head shaver might be interesting in freeing others from their longish locks, so if you are interesting joining Robert in beautiful baldness, talk to me or him ASAP.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS24-09-27.pdf)]
+I believe the head shaver might be interested in freeing others from their longish locks, so if you are interested joining Robert in beautiful baldness, talk to me or him ASAP.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS24-09-27.pdf)]

 <hr>